Marko Wahlman

 Marko Jaakko Tapani Wahlman (born 6 April 1969 in Pori) is a retired male hammer thrower from Finland.
 His personal best throw was 78.39 metres, which he achieved in July 1999 in Lappeenranta.

+Wahlman was an NCAA champion thrower for the UTEP Miners track and field team, winning the weight throw at the 1993 NCAA Division I Indoor Track and Field Championships.